NVIDIA/cloud-native-docs/container-toolkit/cdi-support.md

 ### Procedure

-Two typical locations for CDI specifications are `/etc/cdi/` and `/var/run/cdi`.
+Two common locations for CDI specifications are `/etc/cdi/` and `/var/run/cdi/`.
+NVIDIA recommends using the `/etc/cdi/` directory for user-applied changes, such as performing the following steps.
+The `/var/run/cdi/` directory is commonly used for dynamic changes made by software.
+The contents of the `/var/run/cdi/` directory can change at runtime and can be deleted after a reboot.

-However, the path to create and use can depend on the container engine that you use.
+However, the `/etc/cdi/` path to create and use can depend on the container engine that you use.

 1. Generate the CDI specification file: